The Disney Method

 He overcame enormous challenges, both personal and professional, to realise his grand ambitions and build the Disney empire.

-Today, many consider him as one of the greatest creative minds ever to have lived.
+Today, many consider him one of the greatest creative minds ever to have lived.

-Even more than 50 years after his death, his legacy lives on in the joy that children all over the world experience watching his movies.
+Even more than 50 years after his death, his legacy endures in the joy that children worldwide experience watching his movies.

 As all great creative minds inherently understand, their work is a series of problems to solve.